lis355/node-ytdwnld/README.md

 ytdwnld config -- will open config.yaml file
 ```

-Set `outputDirectory` in config, you can use
+Set `output` in config, you can use
 - file system directory like `C:/Podcasts`
 - ftp server like `ftp://192.168.1.104:21/Podcasts`